 Why do we need to get worried about tree cutting?
 Let us look at the impact of deforestation.

-Loss of Biodiversity: Forests are home to millions of terrestrial species – from small insects to big mammals – deforestation poses an existential crisis to each one of them.
+Loss of Biodiversity: Forests are home to millions of terrestrial species – from tiny insects to big mammals – deforestation poses an existential crisis to each of them.
 Given the interconnections of our biodiversity, losing any part can be dangerous.

 Global Warming: Trees absorb carbon dioxide and release oxygen, which is essential for the survival of all species.
-Deforestation not only reduces Earth’s ability to capture carbon but also releases the carbon that is stored by the trees back into the atmosphere, thereby increasing the temperatures.
+Deforestation reduces Earth’s ability to capture carbon and removes the carbon stored by the trees back into the atmosphere, thereby increasing the temperatures.

-When the trees are uprooted off the ground, it disturbs the soil, and a large amount of carbon that is stored in the soil is released into the atmosphere as carbon dioxide.
-As per estimates, there’s more carbon in the soil than in the atmosphere and all plant life combined.
+When the trees are uprooted off the ground, it disturbs the soil, and a large amount of carbon stored in the soil is released into the atmosphere as carbon dioxide.
+As per estimates, there’s more carbon in the ground than in the atmosphere and all plant life combined.

 Loss of food and jobs: Trees are a source of many foods and medicine, which not only provide a source of nutrition but also livelihood to millions of people.
 As a consequence of deforestation, people will lose their means to earn and sustain themselves.